-Step 1: Visually observe subject for any evidence of food, gum, tobacco, or any foreign objects in the mouth.
+- Step 1: Visually observe subject for any evidence of food, gum, tobacco, or any foreign objects in the mouth.
 Ask subject if she/he has any food, gum, tobacco, or anything else in their mouth.
 Record the time of this examination using either the DataMaster LCD clock, the clock in the agency or processing room, or your own watch.
 Record which one you used and compare to the DataMaster time.
 Begin 15 minute observation period.
-NOTE: Time of the breath test will be recorded automatically by the BAC DataMaster.

-Step 2: Confirm power (display) to BAC DataMaster is on.
-Always leave instrument turned on.

-Step 4: The DataMaster will display the date, time, "READY" and a flashing "PUSH RUN".
-The operator will now push the RUN button to begin the breath analysis process.

-Step 5.
-The instrument will then display: "INSERT TICKET"
+NOTE: Time of the breath test will be recorded automatically by the BAC DataMaster. - Step 2: Confirm power (display) to BAC DataMaster is on.
+Always leave instrument turned on - Step 3: The DataMaster will display the date, time, "READY" and a flashing "PUSH RUN".
+Operator > Push RUN button. - Step 4: The instrument will then display: "INSERT TICKET"

-Follow instructions on ticket, which indicates "This Side Down - This Edge In".
+Follow instructions on ticket which indicates "This Side Down" - "This Edge In".
 Insert the evidence ticket in the lower slot marked "IN", face down.
 Follow instructions.

-Step 6.
-The DataMaster will then sequentially display twelve (12) pre-programmed questions, which pertain to the subject and circumstances of the DUI incident.
+Step 5: The DataMaster will then sequentially display twelve (12) pre-programmed questions which pertain to the subject and circumstances of the DWI incident.
 The questions are as follows:

-"CASE NUMBER" "TOWN CODE" "SUBJECT'S NAME" "SUBJECT'S DOB MM/DD/YY" "SUBJECT'S SEX" "LOCATION OF STOP" "TIME OF STOP HH:MM" "ACCIDENT?
-(Y/N)" "TEST OPERATOR'S NAME" "OFFICER ID NUMBER" "DEPARTMENT" "REVIEW DATA (Y/N)" 11/96
+"CASE NUMBER" "TOWN CODE" "SUBJECT'S NAME" "SUBJECT'S D.O.B.
+MM/DD/YY" "SUBJECT'S SEX" "LOCATION OF STOP" "TIME OF STOP HH: MM" "ACCIDENT?"
+(Y/N) "TEST OPERATOR'S NAME" "OFFICER ID NUMBER" "DEPARTMENT" "REVIEW DATA (Y/N)"